Ylvauk/binary-trees/README.md

 * Depth-first searches
     * Start the root node
     * Go down the first path of the node until you hit a the end
-    * Start again from root node, but go down a different path
+    * Then backtracks until another path is found that hasn't currently been taken
     * And so on, until you have conquered the final path

 Consider you are playing chess:
 * **❓ Which search method are you using when you are considering all of the possible moves you could make next?**
 * **❓ Which search method are you using when you pick a move, and think about how far it could take you?**
 ___

 ## Review JS Object Property Accessing via Bracket Notation vs Dot Notation